Home > UNDERSTAND THE DATA

 Approach for the CMI-PB central database schema

 CMI-PB central database is implemented as a Relational Database Management System (RDBMS), and as such, consists primarily of a collection of table definitions, each of which corresponds to a high-level category of entity.
-Above these tables, the CMI-PB central database is divided into three different categories, where each category features distinct domains of the data (Figure 9).
-These table categories include information, experimental data and metadata/ontology tables.
+Above these tables, the CMI-PB central database is divided into three different categories, where each category features distinct domains of the data (Figure 3).
+These table categories include information, experimental data, and metadata/ontology tables.
 These categories represent the top level in the data hierarchy used to store different sets of information into the CMI-PB database.

-CMI-PB Database schema
+2024 CMI-PB Database schema.png

-Figure 9: CMI-PB central database schema
+Figure 3: CMI-PB central database schema.

 A) Information tables:

 • subject: Each row in the subject table represents an individual given a unique identification number (column name: subject_id).
-Other fields provide information about infancy vaccination status, TDaP (tetanus, diphtheria, and acellular pertussis) vaccination booster date, and subject-specific information such as date of birth, biological sex, ethnicity, race, etc.
+Other fields provide information about infancy vaccination status, TDaP (tetanus, diphtheria, and acellular-pertussis) vaccination booster date, and subject-specific information such as date of birth, biological sex, ethnicity, race, etc.

 • specimen: Each row in the subject table represents a clinical sample e.g., blood (specimen_id) for a subject (subject_id) at the particular visit.
 Additionally, information about the Nth visit, sample type, e.g., PBMC and days count relative to the boost is provided.